-Through our Oncology/Immunology operations, our team of approximately 900 scientists and staff has created, developed and in-licensed a deep portfolio of 13 drug candidates.
-We have advanced 13 oncology drug candidates to clinical trials in China, with four also in active clinical development in the United States and Europe.
-We have brought three of our internally developed drugs, savolitinib, fruquintinib and surufatinib (marketed as Orpathys, Elunate and Sulanda, respectively) to patients in China.
-Fruquintinib also received FDA approval in the United States in 2023 and is marketed as Fruzaqla.
-Moreover, tazemetostat has been approved and launched in Hainan Pilot Zone and Macau and submitted for registration in Hong Kong.
+Through our Oncology/Immunology operations, our team of approximately 890 scientists and staff has created, developed and in-licensed a deep portfolio of more than 20 drug candidates.
+We have advanced more than 13 oncology drug candidates to clinical trials in China, with three also in active clinical development in the United States and Europe.
+We have brought three of our internally developed drugs, savolitinib, fruquintinib and surufatinib (marketed as Orpathys, Elunate and Sulanda, respectively) to patients in China including Macau and Hong Kong.
+Fruquintinib also received marketing approval in the United States in 2023 and Europe and Japan in 2024 (marketed as Fruzagla).
+Moreover, tazemetostat has been approved and launched in Hainan Pilot Zone, Macau and Hong Kong.
 We also have additional drug candidates in earlier stage clinical development (Phase I/Ib and Phase Ib/II proof-of-concept studies) and several advanced pre-clinical drug candidates.
 These drug candidates are being developed to treat a wide spectrum of diseases, including solid tumors, hematological malignancies and immunological diseases which we believe may address unmet medical needs and represent large commercial opportunities.
 Our success in research and development has led to partnerships with leading global pharmaceutical companies, including AstraZeneca, Eli Lilly and Takeda.
-We and our collaboration partners have invested approximately \$2 billion in our Oncology/Immunology operations as of December 31, 2023, with almost all of these funds used for research and development expenses for the development of our drug candidates.
-Net loss attributable to our company from our Oncology/Immunology operations was \$291.7 million and \$385.4 million for the year ended December 31, 2021, 2022 and net income attributable to our company from our Oncology/Immunology operations was \$51.2 million for the year ended December 31, 2023.
+We and our collaboration partners have invested approximately \$2.1 billion in our Oncology/Immunology operations as of December 31, 2024, with almost all of these funds used for research and development expenses for the development of our drug candidates.
+Net loss attributable to our company from our Oncology/Immunology operations was \$385.4 million for the year ended December 31, 2022, net income attributable to our company from our Oncology/Immunology operations was \$51.2 million for the year ended December 31, 2023 and net loss attributable to our company from our Oncology/Immunology operations was \$24.6 million for the year ended December 31, 2024.

-In addition, we have built large-scale and profitable drug marketing and distribution capabilities through subsidiaries and joint ventures in our Other Ventures, which primarily manufacture, market and distribute prescription drugs and healthcare products in China.
-Net income attributable to our company generated from our Other Ventures operations was \$142.9 million, \$54.6 million and \$50.3 million for the years ended December 31, 2021, 2022 and 2023, respectively.
-In addition to helping fund our Oncology/Immunology operations, we utilize the know-how from our Other Ventures to support the launch of our internally developed Oncology/Immunology products in China.
+In addition, we have built large-scale and profitable drug marketing and distribution capabilities through subsidiaries and a joint venture in our Other Ventures, which primarily manufacture, market and distribute prescription drugs and healthcare products in China.
+Net income attributable to our company generated from our Other Ventures operations was \$54.6 million, \$50.3 million and \$47.7 million for the years ended December 31, 2022, 2023 and 2024, respectively.
+In addition to helping fund our Oncology/Immunology operations, we utilize the know-how from our Other Ventures to support the commercialization of our internally developed Oncology/Immunology products in China.

-Our consolidated revenue was \$356.1 million, \$426.4 million and \$838.0 million for the years ended December 31, 2021, 2022 and 2023, respectively.
-Net loss attributable to our company was \$194.6 million and \$360.8 million for the years ended December 31, 2021 and 2022 and net income attributable to our company was \$100.8 million for the year ended December 31, 2023.
+Our consolidated revenue was \$426.4 million, \$838.0 million and \$630.2 million for the years ended December 31, 2022, 2023 and 2024, respectively.
+Net loss attributable to our company was \$360.8 million for the years ended December 31, 2022 and net income attributable to our company was \$100.8 million and \$37.7 million for the years ended December 31, 2023 and 2024, respectively.